Anthropology (ANTH)

 Attributes: UAA Natural Sci Lab Only GER.

-ANTH A290 Special Topics in Anthropology 1-3 Credits
+ANTH A290 Selected Topics in Anthropology 1-3 Credits

-Special topics course of general interest in anthropology.
+Examines special topics of general interest in anthropology.

 ANTH A390A Arctic and Subarctic Cultures 3 Credits